xma711/notebook/programming/java/README.md

-why java is platform-independent (supposed)
+Why java is platform-independent (supposed)
 --------------------------------
-platform consists of the computer hardware (mainly the cpu) and OS.
+Platform consists of the computer hardware (mainly the cpu) and OS.
 Platform = hardware + OS

 this is exactly what the saying "all computer problems can be solved by one more level of abstraction" shows.

-platform-dependent languages like c ultimately is converted to the exact machine codes for a particular OS.
+Platform-dependent languages like c ultimately is converted to the exact machine codes for a particular OS.
 (question: with the same cpu but different os, the machine codes need to be diffrent right?
-the answer must be yes.
+The answer must be yes.
-the reason is probably not because the same cpu needs different machine codes, it is because
+The reason is probably not because the same cpu needs different machine codes, it is because
 any program needs to interact with the OS. thus the same action requires different system function calls in different os;
 and thus the final machine codes will be different.)